Aslenta/BoF3-reduced-story-text/README.md

 This mod removes the text from most of the story dialogue boxes which are slow to display

-I would recommend keeping backup copies of your original disc image
+I would recommend keeping a backup copy of your original disc image